 There are many braille fonts which are available on the internet, some of which are free.
 Some fonts have been created for a specific purpose, however many are similar in design and are based on the USA Computer Code, a system often used by embossers.

 Simulated braille fonts show black filled dots where an embossed braille dot would be, along with a small shadow dot indicating where there is a missing dot.
 Simulated braille fonts cannot be used to create embossed braille, but are useful for displaying a braille font on screen in print and indicating where braille dots are placed.

 Raised braille can be re-produced on swell paper, for example, to create labels to accompany tactile diagrams.

 The black braille dots are ink printed onto the paper and raised by a heat fuser to create raised braille that can be felt tactually.
 Duxbury Systems Inc have created a swell braille font, which produces dots smaller than standard braille fonts, to account for the black dots swelling and become bigger when heated.

 By using the swell braille font for tactile diagrams, the resulting dots are similar in size to standard embossed braille.

 By using design software to create images, text can be converted to braille easily.
 As with a standard braille font, selecting and changing the font will not produce correct braille.
-It is possible to create the braille in a translation programme and copy and paste it into a design programme, and have a professional proofread the work.
+It is recommended to create the braille in a translation program and copy and paste it into a design program, and have a professional proofread the work.